 Free-of-charge methods to recruit employees include posting ads on popular platforms such as LinkedIn, Facebook, or Jobs.com.
 You might also consider a premium recruitment option, such as advertising on Indeed, Glassdoor, or ZipRecruiter.
 Further, if you have the resources, you could consider hiring a recruitment agency to help you find talent.

 Sharing your knowledge is rewarding in and of itself, but making some money makes it even better!
-E-learning will soon be a trillion-dollar-industry, and you can ride the wave by creating your own online courses available to anyone in the world.
+E-learning will soon be a trillion-dollar industry worldwide, and you can ride the wave by creating your own online courses and making these available to anyone in the world.

 Online Courses Business FAQs